[DIY] Scrubby-Doo.H2 : a Recirculating Carbon Filter for Bambu H2 3D Printer

 The assembly is done at this point, if no front switch is needed.
 In that case, just glue the switch plug in the front:

-- feed the barrels + cables through the opening in the front face of the box
+2. feed the barrels + cables through the opening in the front of the box

-The speed controler can be left inside the box, or outside.
-However, since these are cheapo modules (most aren't UL / CE certified) and since a lot of my printing is done at 60°C (i.e. way past most consumer electronics' spec for ambient temp) it'll stay outside.
-I don't want the controler to fail or catch fire...
+The speed controler can be left either inside the box, or outside.
+However, since this a cheapo device (most aren't UL / CE certified) and since a lot of my printing is done at 60°C (i.e. way past most consumer electronics' spec for ambient temp) mine will stay outside.
+I don't want it to fail fast or catch on fire...

 Before filling the chamber with carbon, install a 32x11cm (12x4.5") piece of MERV13 fabric against the exit openings on the right side of the filter chamber.
 Tape it down so it stays put when filling the chamber: